 In 2011, I opened my yarn shop, Spindle, Shuttle, and Needle, in Stromsburg, Nebraska.
 I started with just an online presence and opened my brick and mortar store that fall.
 Since then, I have shipped yarn to every US state, and many foreign countries as well!

 Since the early days of my yarn shop business, I have dreamed of opening my own wool mill.
 In 2017, I began the process to make that dream a reality.
 After years of planning, my dream coming true!
 My husband and I have purchased The Fiber Mill, formerly of Wellington, Colorado, and moved the equipment to our building here in Stromsburg.

-My mill will have a threefold approach to business; first, I will continue my yarn shop, expanding inventory and class offerings.
-Secondly, I will do custom milling for sheep farmers around Nebraska and beyond, processing wool into yarn and roving for them to market themselves.
-Thirdly, I will purchase wool from local farmers, and develop my own line of Nebraska-made yarns to sell to yarn shops around the country.
+My mill has a threefold approach to business; first, I operate my yarn shop, expanding inventory and class offerings.
+Secondly, I do custom milling for sheep farmers around Nebraska and beyond, processing wool into yarn and roving for them to market themselves.
+Thirdly, I purchase wool from local farmers, and develop my own line of Nebraska-made yarns to sell to yarn shops around the country.

 Won't you come along with me on this exciting journey?